codethirteen/codethirteen/README.md

-### I'm a UX Practitioner based in Tulsa, OK, focused on #CivicTech and #DesignForGood.
-My interests include cybersecurity, aviation, and future transportation methods, with an emphasis on how we can create a safe and sustainable way of living on our planet.
+### I'm a UX leader based in Tulsa, OK, focused on #CivicTech and #DesignForGood.

-I can help set you up for success _before_ you begin expensive development projects.
+For **new** projects, I can help set you up for success before you start an expensive development project by coaching your team on UX best practices.
+I'm also available to conduct freelance UX research.

-For existing projects i can conduct UX audits to identify areas for improvement, and reduce the cost of redevelopment.
+For **existing** projects, I can conduct UX audits to identify areas for improvement, and reduce the cost of redevelopment significantly.